Mental health problems at work are not being discussed enough.

 - Poor management practices.

-- Inadequate participation in important decision making, leading to feeling less valuable.
+- Inadequate participation in critical decision-making leads to feeling less valuable.

 - Unclear objectives and tasks, etc.

-These are not mental health disorders on their own, but they can trigger such in the employees.
+These are not mental health disorders alone, but they can trigger such in employees.
 There should be a company-wide sensitization on the various risk factors that could bring about mental health issues, and what to do against them too.

 That way, not only are the employees doing all that they can to better their mental health.
 They also have an enabling environment that makes sure all of their efforts are not thwarted.

 Identifying Mental Health Problems